ildarmgt/BitcoinNameSystem/README.md

 (using testnet and short duration testing mode parameters for now)

+* Basic settings allows changing API source to your own node with [esplora](https://github.com/Blockstream/esplora/tree/esplora_v2.00) API.

 * Bidding period for domains operational.
-Refunds on previous bids and minimum increases enforced for validity.
+Refunds on previous bids (by end height) and minimum increases (>= 2x) enforced for validity.
 Tie breaking at same height via pseudo-random deterministic function based on transaction's block hash gives nobody an advantage.

 * Transactions are created and broadcast within the UI based on action chosen and requirements.
 Tx is summarized on same page as broadcast.